The following are some examples of situations in which a finding that the person knowingly

 workers' compensation (WC), neglects to report an increase in his WC payment amount.

-At the time we awarded the claim, we advised the beneficiary that he must report any
+At the time we awarded the claim, we advised the beneficiary that they must report

 EXAMPLE 14.
-A disability beneficiary fails to report that she returned to work.
+A disability beneficiary fails to report that they returned to work.
 The award letter

-informed the beneficiary that she must report future work.
+informed the beneficiary that they must report future work.

 EXAMPLE 15.
-When applying for spouse’s benefits, a claimant falsely answers that he does not qualify
+When applying for spouse’s benefits, a claimant falsely answers that they do not qualify

 for a pension based on non-covered employment.
 Several years later, the number holder

-(the claimant’s wife) informs us that her husband is entitled to a pension based on
+(the claimant’s spouse) informs us that their spouse is entitled to a pension based

-his non-covered employment and that he had been entitled, in fact, since before he
+on his non-covered employment and that they had been entitled, in fact, since before

-claimed his spousal benefits.
+they claimed spousal benefits.
 SSA should have applied the Government Pension Offset

-to reduce his spousal benefit through the life of his claim.
+to reduce the spousal benefit through the life of their claim.